madgicweb/buddystream/readme.txt

 The plugin is easy to set-up, operate, and for your members to use.
 Each Social Network has its own admin panel where you can see which users are using the network, view cool statistics, and manage the advanced filtering settings.

-Networks that the FREE plugin currently supports:
+Networks that the plugin currently supports:
 - Twitter
 - Flickr
 - Youtube